machingclee/machingclee.github.io/static/media/181-scale-socketio.94c1d004.md

 - For each of `ws_k`'s, they still rely on `room`'s for publishing messages within a group of sockets.

-- Same `room` can repeatedly appear in each of the socket servers.
+- Same `room` can repeatedly appears in each of the socket servers.

   - For example, `room_1` can appear in both `ws_1` and `ws_2`.
   - `u_1` join `room_1` via `ws_1` and `u_2` join `room_1` via `ws_2`.